PowerWire.eu

 Comments

-1. Russ Khoury says
+1. Russ Khoury avatar

 H i Andy, thanks for the info on this plug-in.
 Just tried it – they’re up to 6.0.4 now.
 But the #$%@! security here had an issue with the certificate so the install failed.
 It seems RDi is good about rolling back from a failed install.
 I’m going to see if this can be overcome.
 Looking forward to your future articles.